-OMB CIRCULAR A-21 COST PRINCIPLES FOR EDUCATIONAL INSTITUTIONS
+2 CFR PART 220/OMB CIRCULAR A-21 COST PRINCIPLES FOR EDUCATIONAL INSTITUTIONS

-OMB Circular A-21 (A-21) establishes principles for determining the costs applicable to research and development, training, and other sponsored work performed by educational institutions under grants, contracts, and other agreements with the Federal Government.
+2 CFR part 220/OMB Circular A-21 (A-21) establishes principles for determining the costs applicable to research and development, training, and other sponsored work performed by educational institutions under grants, contracts, and other agreements with the Federal Government.
 These agreements are referred to as sponsored agreements.
 These principles shall be used in determining the allowable direct and indirect costs under those agreements.
-At educational institutions, indirect costs are accounted for through Facilities & Administrative (F&A) Cost Proposals.
+At educational institutions, indirect costs are accounted for through Facilities & Administrative (F&A) cost proposals.
 F&A costs, for the purpose of A-21, mean costs that are incurred for common or joint objectives and, therefore, cannot be identified readily and specifically with a particular sponsored project, an instructional activity, or any other institutional activity.
 F&A costs are synonymous with "indirect" costs, as previously used in A-21 and as currently used in Appendices A and B of A-21.
-As described in A-21, section F.1, the F&A cost categories include building and equipment depreciation or use allowance; operation and maintenance expenses; interest expenses; general administrative expenses; and student administration expenses.
+As described in A-21, section F.1, the F&A cost categories include building and equipment depreciation or use allowance; operation and maintenance expenses; interest expenses; general administrative expenses; departmental administration expenses; sponsored project administration expenses; library expenses; and student administration expenses.
 F&A costs will be referred to as "indirect costs" in this section.